remiscarlet/mmd-foo/projects/Alice_Cynical_Night_Plan/README.md

 ## History
+- 2021/07/20
+	- render.8 - Add credits as 3d objects using Blender.
+	- render.8-a - Lots of material adjustments for credits text.
+Outline on, texture as blue concrete powder for titles and lapis lazuli for names, add toon01, set reflection ~103-105 (AL4).
+Reposition credits text and camera for better framing.
 - 2021/07/19
 	- render.4 - Clean up/smooth out a lot of the interpolation heavy movements.
 Add motions for first half of bridge (~1:43)
 	- render.5 - Lots of new cam motion. ~2:13